Skip to main content

 Vitamin D

-Calcium is the building block of strong bones and teeth, but it’s also necessary for the cellular functions of your muscles, nerves, and glands.
+Calcium is the building block of strong bones and teeth, but it’s also necessary for the cellular functions of your muscles and nerves.
 Your body is crafty — if there’s not enough calcium coming in from your diet, your body will find a source to get it…even if that source is pulling it from your own bones.
 This calcium cannibalism depletes bone mass and raises your risk of developing osteoporosis.
 That’s why everyone on a GLP-1 should be cognizant of getting calcium through foods like dairy products, sardines, dark green leafy vegetables, tofu, and fortified cereals and drinks.

 Most people on a GLP-1 will need to take a daily 500 mg calcium supplement, says Cardel.
 It is especially recommended for:

-- People with pre-existing low bone mass
+• People with pre-existing low bone mass

-- People with pre-existing low vitamin D levels (this is common — due to several complex factors, being overweight is actually a risk factor for vitamin D deficiency)
+• People with pre-existing low vitamin D levels (this is common — due to several complex factors, being overweight is actually a risk factor for vitamin D deficiency)

-- People who have had bariatric surgery
+• People who have had bariatric surgery

-- Women in perimenopause/menopause
+• Women in perimenopause/menopause

-- Men with low testosterone
+• Men with low testosterone

-- Anyone over 50
+• Anyone over 50

-Supplements for muscle (and hair) loss
+Supplements for muscle and hair loss

 Whey or pea protein